Side Hustles India 2026: How I Started Earning Extra

 I noticed that many people in my network were struggling with personal finance—just like I was a few months ago.
 They didn't understand the new tax regime of 2026, and they didn't know how to track their expenses.

 I had built a very detailed, automated Excel sheet for my own debt payoff and budgeting.
 It was customized for Indian salaries, including sections for EPF, PPF, and the latest tax slabs.
+For long term planning, you might also want to read my NPS vs PPF 2026 tax saving comparison for a detailed breakdown.

 I decided to clean it up, make it user-friendly, and sell it online for just ₹99.
 I created a short video explaining how it helped me clear my ₹15,000 debt and posted it on Instagram and YouTube Shorts.